 Although ALS most commonly occurs in people between the ages of 50 and 70 (the average age of diagnosis is 55), the disease can strike people in their 20s and 30s.
 Pat Quinn, the ALS patient who is credited with starting 2014's Ice Bucket Challenge, is 31.
-World-renowned scientist Stephen Hawking, the most well-known ALS sufferer, was diagnosed with the disease, is 31.
+World-renowned scientist Stephen Hawking, the most well-known ALS sufferer, was diagnosed with the disease when he was 21.
 ALS is 20 percent more common in men than in women, and 93 percent of patients are Caucasian, according to the ALS Association.

-The earliest symptoms of ALS are easy to overlook.iStock/Thinkstock
+The earliest symptoms of ALS are easy to overlook

 Content continues below ad

 The FDA approved the first treatment to help prolong the life of those with ALS in 1995, but there is still no cure.
 The treatment, Riluzole, slows the progression of ALS by blocking the release of glutamate, a compound believed to injure nerve cells.
 Yet medication “at best only postpones death for a few months, and does not preclude the need for supportive care and practical help,” reported a U.K. study on ALS patients.
 A 2013 study in the journal Annals of Neurology found a link between eating bright-colored fruits and vegetables, which are packed with antioxidants called carotenoids, and a lower risk or slower onset of ALS.
 In 2017, the FDA approved of Radicava (edaravone), the first new ALS treatment since Riluzole.
 After a six-week clinical trial in Japan, the drug was found to slow down the decline in physical ability in patients..

 ALS causes the nerve cells in the brain and spinal cord to degenerate.
 As a result, patients’ nervous systems progressively lose function until they experience life-threatening infection, heart attack or heart failure, blood clots, or breathing problems.
 Most patients die within three to five years of diagnosis.
 About 20 percent of ALS patients live five years or more, and up to 10 percent live for more than 10 years, according to data collected by the Robert Packard Center for ALS Research at Johns Hopkins.
 Remarkably, Hawking lived with the condition for over five decades.
 Find out how Hawking did it here, and visit alsa.org to learn more about symptoms, research, and donating.